Chimdee/Data-Science-Nano-Degree/Capstone Project/readme.md

 Below are main foleders/files for this project:
 1. haarcascades
     - haarcascade_frontalface_alt.xml:  a pre-trained face detector provided by OpenCV
-2. bottleneck_features
-    - DogVGG19Data.npz: pre-computed the bottleneck features for VGG-19 using dog image data including training, validation, and test
-3. saved_models
+2. saved_models
-    - VGG19_model.json: model architecture saved in a json file
-    - weights.best.VGG19.hdf5: saved model weights with best validation loss
+    - weights.best.InceptionV3.hdf5: saved model weights with best validation loss
 4. dog_app.ipynb: a notebook used to build and train the dog breeds classification model
 5. extract_bottleneck_features.py: functions to compute bottleneck features given a tensor converted from an image
 6. images: a few images to test the model manually